Great

 We do.

-We created Momo Footings, a 100-percent-steel system that works like a tree’s deep root network.
+Momo Homes uses the Surefoot footings system, a 100-percent-steel system that works like a tree’s deep root network.

 And they install in about half the time of a slab, with no dried concrete to clean off your pants.